SchoolOfCode/bc16-w7d3-workshop-nextjs-boilerplate-week-7-room-4/plan.md

   - every setState function will need to be a case within a switch block
   - in page.js, replace every setState with a call to the corresponding action
   - update variables to access state object

+# MVP 7

+- Create loading screen on form submit (instant initially)
+- disable button when this screen is showing .
+- while loading screen is showing fetch the api and validate postcode
+- if response is 201 ok replace form with submit success
+- display error messages under fields that are incorrect